StyraInc/opa-springboot/README.md

 This package is published on Maven Central as TODO.
 The Maven Central page includes up-to-date instructions to add it as a dependency to your Java project, tailored to a variety of build systems including Maven and Gradle.

-If you wish to build from source and publish the SDK artifact to your local Maven repository (on your filesystem) then use the following command (after cloing the git repo locally):
+If you wish to build from source and publish the SDK artifact to your local Maven repository (on your filesystem) then use the following command (after cloning the git repo locally):

 On Linux/MacOS: